 Nieuw Statendam will be 99,800 gross tons once complete and carry 2,650 passengers.
 The ship which will be identical to ms Koningsdam will also be almost 300 meters long and feature 1,300 cabins.
 Entering service at the end of 2018, the ship will be the most advanced in the fleet with all the latest onboard features from the cruise line.

-A third Pinnacle class vessel is also on order with a delivery scheduled for 2021.
-Cruise Hive will keep readers updated on any new developments on new and upcoming cruise ships.
+A third Pinnacle-class vessel is also on order, with a delivery scheduled for 2021.